Team15ECE3400/Team15ECE3400.github.io/Milestones/Milestone4/Milestone4report.md

 [_In this video,_](https://youtu.be/cVw9e5u2-Zs) we pass in various treasure input signals to the FPGA.
 Each time we move, we cycle through the different frequencies of treasure, and display them as different colors on the screen.

 ### Wall Display
-An additional variable called wallPos is used to signify which wall (or corner) the current pixel is looking at. wallPos is 0 to 4 for the four cardinal direction walls (starting at N and moving clockwise), and 5 if there is no wall.
-To eliminate priority issues that arose from only having cases for the four walls, we included numbers 6 to 8 to represent the corners between adjacent walls (once again starting at NE and moving clockwise).
+An additional variable called wallPos is used to signify which wall (or corner) the current pixel is looking at. wallPos is 0 to 3 for the four cardinal direction walls (starting at N and moving clockwise), and 4 if there is no wall.
+To eliminate priority issues that arose from only having cases for the four walls, we included numbers 5 to 8 to represent the corners between adjacent walls (once again starting at NE and moving clockwise).

-To determine which (if any) walls are present.
-We use a case statement based on the direction the robot is facing (N, E, S, or W).
+To determine which (if any) walls are present, we use a case statement based on the direction the robot is facing (N, E, S, or W).
 Within each case statement we then check the value from the wall sensors (FWall, LWall, and RWall) and determine the which direction each corresponds to.
 For example, the left wall while facing North correspond to the West wall.
 Then, the sensor value is OR’d with the current value in the wall arrays to preserve memory of previously seen walls.

 ![_](./Milestone4Photos/wallPos.png)
 >Figure 1.
 Wall Position

 ###  Updating Display
 The updating of each color is done in a case statement: one case for outside the grid and one case for pixels within the grid.
 For the outside grid case it simply checks for the done signal and changes the pixel color to black if we are not done mapping.
 If the current pixel is within the grid, then we check the following things and execute as follows: